-For those of you not familiar with Wendy, she is the wife of Arizona Coyotes Head Coach Dave Tippett and she was more than welcome to talk to me about her experiences, life and even some advice that I found beneficial as a newlywed.
+For those of you not familiar with Wendy, she is the wife of Arizona Coyotes Head Coach Dave Tippett and she was more than welcome to talk to me about her experiences, life in Arizona and even some advice that I found beneficial as a newlywed.
 Though there are ups and downs to their situation, she credits the NHL for the beautiful life they have.

 Beyond the ice, Wendy has worked hard to create a career in real estate and make her way onto Canada’s reality TV show, Hockey Wives.